MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 Fulfillment sources are entities like warehouses, distribution centers, retail stores, drop-ship vendors, or virtual sites that house inventory or provide products.
 Fulfillment sources can be created and modified on the **Fulfillment > Sources** page in Intelligent Order Management.

-For each of your fulfillment sources, you can define a name to uniquely identify them, time zone where the source or location resides, type of the source (warehouse or other), address where it is located, latitude and longitude, and whether the system should look up inventory in the Inventory Visibility service for optimized fulfillment based on inventory availability.
+For each of your fulfillment sources, you can define a name to uniquely identify them, time zone where the source or location resides, type of source (warehouse or other), address where it is located, latitude and longitude, and whether the system should look up inventory in the Inventory Visibility service for optimized fulfillment based on inventory availability.

 To look up inventory from the Inventory Visibility service, set the **Use real inventory** field to **On**.
 To include inventory from a source and make the source available to fulfill the order, on the **Fulfillment > Sources** page, set the **Use real inventory** field to **Off**.